schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_decks_doc.md

 the type of playing cards that are contained in this type of deck.
 It gets no default value.
 It MUST conform to the `is_standard_card` requirement: see [`StandardCard<>`](./standard_cards_doc.md) documentation to get an overview of what it is and for some localized specialization types that are provided with library **PlayTore**.
 - `_CARDS_COUNT`:
 the count of cards that are contained in this type of deck.
 Mostly, this should be 32, 52 or 54.
 See specializations of the template at end of this documentation.
+- `_START_INDEX`:
+the lowest index to be assigned to cards that are contained in this deck.
+This index should be unique for every different card, while in this base class a same card may be present many times in a deck;
 - `_START_VALUE`:
 the lowest value to be set for cards in deck.
 This is used when filling the deck with cards at construction time.
 It is associated with the card with the lowest face value and is incremented by one for each next face value.
 Defaults to 0 in this base class.
 Notice: defaults to 2 for 54- and 52- cards decks specializations; defaults to 7 for 32 cards decks specialization;